TV Advertising 101: Everything a Business Should Know

 - Commercial length.
 In most cases, 30-second ads offer the best bang for your buck.
 Fifteen-second ads are sold as what is called “book ends” where one commercial will show at the beginning of the commercial break, and a second commercial at the end of the commercial break.
 These fifteen-second ads have more limited inventory than 30-second ads, which increases their price.
 Sixty-second ads, on the other hand, come at twice the cost of a 30-second slot, have limited inventory options, and may offer diminishing returns compared to delivering your message through a 30-second spot,

 - Buying a specific channel or a specific show.
 In general, the more selective you are about when and where your ad airs, the more you’re likely to pay.
+Most cable companies will give you an idea of who is watching specific channels and shows, so you can pick the right shows that will match your typical customers.

 HOW DO I BUY CABLE TV ADVERTISING?